-4. Conclusion and recommendations
+4. Conclusions and recommendations

-- A.1.
-Recent research and literature demonstrates progress in understanding NK cell function and relationships, and also highlights the challenges and feasibility issues relating to clinical trials.
-The data does not currently suggest that the safety and efficacy questions around treatment have been addressed.
-Since current literature still does not provide any data using well designed randomised controlled trials, firm conclusions cannot be drawn about the value of the technique.
-Therefore this recent review does not change the assessment made by SCAAC for the update in 2010 or over the course of their horizon scanning work, in recent years. - 4.2.
+- 4.1.
+The current literature does not provide sufficient data from well-designed RCTs and therefore the safety and efficacy questions surrounding the use of immune therapies in IVF remain unanswered.
+Therefore this update does not change the assessment made by SCAAC in 2014 that Professor Quenby and the Committee should review the website content regarding reproductive immunology and highlight the most important message to convey. - 4.2.
 The aim of the patient information is to provide a fair, balanced and accurate picture on current progress regarding reproductive immunology to assist patients who are seeking to make decisions about fertility treatment.
-The current website information emphasises that the best evidence to date is provided by the opinion paper created by Royal College of Obstetrics and Gynaecologists1 (RCOG) and the British Fertility Society (BFS) review2.
-It also states that most experts are sceptical about the treatment and strongly warns the patients about potential side effects and costs. - 4.3.
-The Executive suggests that only a minor amendment to the text is required to update the stated position as applicable to 2014, and acknowledge that the Scientific and Clinical Advances Advisory Committee will continue to monitor this area as they have to date.
+The current website contains information which appropriately states that most experts are sceptical about immune therapies for treatment in IVF, and strongly warns the patients about potential side effects and costs. - 4.3.
+The Executive recommends that only a minor amendment, as suggested by the Committee in October 2014, to the patient information text on the HFEA website is required to update the stated position.
+The text should better address the following question: "Why did my fertility cycle fail?"
+This information should set out the circumstances needed for a successful pregnancy, both quality/euploid embryos and endometrial receptivity, before information on the available treatments is presented (See Annex A tracked changes).
+The Executive acknowledges that the Scientific and Clinical Advances Advisory Committee will continue to monitor this area as they have to date.